 Barcelona - Consulate of Canada

 Málaga - Consulate of Canada

-For emergency assistance after hours, call the Embassy of Canada in Madrid and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency assistance, call the Embassy of Canada in Madrid and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre located in Ottawa.

 - Date modified: